 Laura Meyer, a pizzaiola from Parma, Italy, took the lead for World Pizza, a Championship for the best pan pizza in 2013.
 The judges of Italian origin referred to her as a champion using a masculine term.

 She claims that they blatantly denied acknowledgment that a female was the champion.
-She goes down as the first-ever female and American to ever win the competition.
+She goes down as the first-ever female American to ever win the competition.

 In 2015, Meyer enrolled at the Las Vegas International Pizza Expo.
 Being the only woman in the competition, she took the title of best nontraditional pizza.
 She created a three-way-infused rosemary dough.

 Recently, she enrolled for the Caputo Cup, a contest usually held in Naples, Italy, for pizza making.
 She won the first American Pizza division with her famous simple pepperoni pizza.
-Meyer then came third at the traditional pizza contest held in September at Atlantic City, NJ.
+Meyer then came third at the traditional pizza contest held in September in Atlantic City, NJ.

 Laura empowers women to take the pizza industry by the balls and believes they can become pizza powerhouses if they work towards it.
-She says that women were always part and parcel of pizza, even in a macho industry.
+She says women were always part and parcel of pizza, even in a macho industry.